 Spirit of Revolt Archives of dissent, Glasgow, Scotland, elsewhere

-Material selected for retention in the archive provides one or more of the following: evidence of a campaign, movement, organisation, or individual’s activities; information pertinent to the anarchist movement, e.g., expositions of anarchist ideology, political positions, rationale behind activities; an insight into membership and associates of anarchist organisations; evidence of the impact of anarchism culturally and politically.
+Material selected for retention in the archive provides one or more of the following: evidence of Anarchist campaign, movement, organisation, or individual’s activities; information pertinent to the Anarchist movement, e.g., expositions of Anarchist ideology, political positions, rationale behind activities; an insight into membership and associates of Anarchist organisations; evidence of the impact of Anarchism culturally and politically.

 Material from political parties or trade unions (except IWW) is NOT collected, according to archival policy.

 This is Radical history and it really matters.
 It is a record of events intentionally marginalised by the state and also other groups on the left.
 Anarchist contributions are minimised, demonised, criminalised, and many have paid with their lives to… not be written out.
 It is said that with a knowledge of radical history you are armed with a weapon.
 The powerful promote their version of events protecting their vested interests and the ordinary people have another experience of events.
 If we understand how the past was forged, we arm ourselves to mobilise and to change the future.

 We want the widest access for our collections.
 So we house the hard copy in the Mitchell Archives, Glasgow for free public access and we have a larger website which the scanned Collections are hosted on for international access.
 The site also contains interpretation of Collections such as Read of the Month portal and Special Collections which includes public exhibitions such as, Radical Presses Clydeside;100 Years of Autonomous Protest Literature, 2012 and Rent Strikes, 2015 a reflection on the international and historical mechanism of non-payment of rent.